uzh/z-pool-tool/doc/ARCHITECTURE.md

 ## Goal
 The "Z-Pool-Tool" project aims to create an integral technical platform for all existing and future subject Pools for the DIZH universities.
 The "Z-Pool-Tool" should enable a technologically uniform, operationally independent recruitment of test persons as well as the administration of test person pools for all organizational units of the DIZH universities.

 Users of the "Z-Pool-Tool" are therefore institutes and other DIZH organizational units that want to set up subject pools for specific purposes and maintain them according to their individual needs.
 The pools themselves are then available to researchers according to the specifications of the individual pools.
 In addition, a new DIZH volunteer pool of several 10,000 people is to be established as a strategic resource for the search for volunteers for online and offline research, independent of commercial service providers.

 ## User types

-* Operator: super admin priviliges, primary users
-* Recruiter: owns pool, almost admin except for infrastructure & system settings, primary user
-* Experimenter: admin on an experiment, secondary user
-* Participant: can do stuff in assigned experiements
+#### Operator
+The operator's job is to run a participant pool instance.
+If Z-Pool is hosted on-premise, then the operator has to run the Z-Pool instance, too.

+The operator is a primary user.

+#### Recruiter
+The recruiter creates, populates and owns a participant pool.
+The recruiter has almost the same capabilities as the operator, except for accessing and modifying infrastructure.

+The recruiter is a primary user.

+#### Experimenter
+The experimenter is tasked to create and conduct experiments and consequentially owns experiments.

+The experimenter is a secondary user.

+#### Participant
+The participant joins a participant pool and is invited to experiments by experimenters.

+They are the end users of the system.

 # Quality Attributes
 This section summarizes the key quality attributes & the non-functional requirements.